FerrAS

 PDR (Preliminary Design Review)

-The first major review was passed by FerrAS without issues, as we were able to present all the documents well-prepared.
-At this point, the experiments were still in a large testing cycle, during which their design was to be developed into an optimal version.
+FerrAS passed the first major review without any problems, as we were able to present all the documentation in a well-prepared manner.
+At that point, the experiments were still undergoing an extensive test cycle, which was intended to refine their design to an optimal version.

 June 2022